How do I import and sell Medical Devices in the UAE?

 2. If the company wishes to use an intermediary registered seller to the healthcare systems/hospitals.
 In this case no registration or warehouse is required.

-PRO Partner Group can provide assistance and guidance throughout the necessary company setup and company and product registration procedure.
+PRO Partner Group can provide services to assist you with importation and registration of medical products and devices.
+We can also assist with Department of Health (DOH) approvals and guidance throughout the necessary company setup and company and product registration procedure.
 In addition PRO Partner Group can also act as the secure corporate local partner if required ensuring that the foreign party has full control on the company and products, branding and IP.
-For further information or assistance, please get in touch with us below:
+For further information or assistance, please get in touch with us below.